Yoast/wordpress-seo/readme.txt

 = 19.13 =

-Release date: December 27th, 2022
+Release date: December 20th, 2022

 #### Enhancements

-* Avoids a future incompatibility with Gutenberg rich-formatting `core/unknown` formatting style.
+* Prevents an incompatibility with the upcoming Gutenberg 14.8.0.

 = 19.12 =